-Transcontinental Interstate 10 serves the southern tier of the United States by providing the main east-west link from Santa Monica and the Desert Southwest to Jacksonville and the Southeastern United States.
-This route is known as the Christopher Columbus Transcontinental Highway, and it is one of three coast-to-coast Interstates (the others being Interstates 80 and 90).
+Transcontinental Interstate 10 serves the southern tier of the United States from Southern California and the Desert Southwest east across Texas to the Southeastern United States.
+Known as the Christopher Columbus Transcontinental Highway, I-10 is one of three coast-to-coast Interstates, the others being I-80 and I-90.

 Mobile River Bridge

-First envisioned in the 1990s, the proposed 2,300-foot-long bridge was then thought to cost an estimated $350 million, primarily in federal dollars.
+First envisioned in the 1990s, the proposed 2,300 foot long bridge was estimated to cost $350 million, with funding primarily from federal dollars.
 A spokesman for U.S. Rep. Jo Bonner R-Mobile indicated in 2003 that local officials have to agree to support the plan first, but that support was not concrete.
 However then-Mayor Mike Dow of the city of Mobile gave the project his full support.
 Mobile County Commission President Freeman Jockisch concurred with that, adding that Mobile area leaders were united in their support for the project.
 2003 state traffic studies concluded that the Wallace Tunnel was reaching capacity and that the adjacent Bayway, the seven mile twin viaduct over Mobile Bay, was in need of expansion.
 The average daily traffic for the Wallace Tunnel in 2002 was 59,898 vpd.
-The tunnel is designed to handle 36,000 vpd.1,15
+The tunnel was designed to handle 36,000 vpd.1,15

-It was thought that the bridge would be unique for the state of Alabama, with “V” shaped towers built on single piers.
-Ron Poiroux, then-division engineer in the Alabama DOT District 9 Mobile Office, indicated that it was up to the U.S. Congress to approve the $200 bridge and $150 Bayway expansion.
-A $650,000 feasibility study was completed in 1997.
-The project was slated to take about eight years to complete, leading to a potential completion date by 2012.1 As of 2012, no bridge plan was agreed upon by city or DOT officials and the tunnel and Bayway remained with four overall lanes.
+A unique bridge design was sought for the span, with “V” shaped towers built on single piers.
+Ron Poiroux, then-division engineer at the Alabama DOT District 9 Mobile Office, indicated that it was up to the U.S. Congress to approve the $200 million bridge and $150 million Bayway expansion.
+A $650,000 feasibility study was previously completed in 1997.
+The project was slated to take about eight years to complete, with a potential completion date by 2012.1 As of 2012, no bridge plan was agreed upon by city or DOT officials and the tunnel and Bayway remained with four overall lanes.

 The new span gained traction in 2013, with more public support and potential funding, leading to the DEIS issued in July 2014.
 The 2014 estimate for building the Mobile River bridge and expand the Bayway is $850 million.15